Bylaws

 Subsection One: Quorum

-The President shall be the Speaker of the Assembly and shall chair all meetings of the Assembly.
+The President shall be the Chairperson of the Organizing Committee and shall chair all meetings of the Organizing Committee.
 They shall be empowered to maintain the agenda during meetings, set time limits on discussions, and advise on parliamentary conduct.
-They shall additionally maintain an observer role over the affairs of the Assembly Committees and the Caucuses.
-In their absence, they shall designate a Deputy Speaker to chair the meeting in their stead.
+They shall additionally maintain an observer role over the affairs of any committees/subcommittees and/or Caucuses.
+In their absence, the Vice President will chair the meeting in their stead.

 Subsection Three: Meeting Frequency

-The Assembly may host an emergency meeting on the petition of at least one-fifth (⅕) of its members.
-An emergency meeting shall have at least one-weeks notice to members of the Assembly.
+The Organizing Committee may host an emergency meeting on the petition of at least one-fifth (⅕) of the members of the organization or one-third (⅓) of the Organizing Committee.
+An emergency meeting shall have at least 72 hours notice to members of the Organizing Committee and may be chaired by any member of the Organizing Committee if the President is unable to attend.
 Emergency meetings shall be limited to a single issue to be deliberated upon.

 Subsection Four: Meeting Agendas

-Agendas for meetings of the Assembly shall be distributed at least one month ahead of the meeting.
+Agendas for meetings of the Organizing Committee shall be distributed at least one (1) week ahead of the regular meeting to membership.
 The Organizing Committee shall be responsible for the creation and order of the agenda.
-Items not on the agenda may not be considered without a majority vote of the Assembly to approve an in-meeting item addition.
+Items not on the agenda may not be considered without a majority vote of the Organizing Committee to approve an in-meeting item addition.

 Subsection Five: Resolution Process

-All long-form matters of the Assembly shall take the form of a resolution, which shall be a written instrument explaining the nature, rationale, and jurisdiction of a proposed action of the Organization.
-Resolutions presented by members of the Assembly shall first be considered by Committees of the Assembly and shall not be considered by the full Assembly without the approval of a Committee unless a majority vote of the Assembly moves it to be considered.
-These Committees shall meet periodically outside of Assembly meetings, not less than once per month.
+All long-form matters of the Organizing Committee shall take the form of a resolution, which shall be a written instrument explaining the nature, rationale, and jurisdiction of a proposed action of the Organization.
+Resolutions presented by members of the Organizing Committee shall first be considered by Committees and shall not be considered by the full Organizing Committee without the approval of a Committee unless a majority plus 1 vote of the Organizing Committee moves it to be considered.
+These Committees shall meet periodically outside of Organizing Committee meetings, not less than once per month.

 Subsection Six: Motions